jarad/niemi2015empirical/README.md

   - create_Makefile.R: an R script to create the Makefile
   - ji-sim-script.R: a script to perform Ji et al. on simulated data
   - sim-script.R: a script to perform eBayes analysis of simulation data

+## Instructions

+### Real data analysis

+To recreate the real data analysis, run `make` in the real/ directory.

+### Simulation study

+To recreate the real data analysis, run `make` in the sim/ directory.